 Big data.
-It’s a buzzword that sparks many conversations, especially in manufacturing where big data can take a company from predictive decision making to prescriptive decision making if done right.
+It’s a buzzword that sparks many conversations, especially in manufacturing.
+But, despite the buzz worthiness, it can provide great benefits to manufacturers where big data can take a company from predictive decision making to prescriptive decision making if done right.

 It’s a lot to take in, right?
-But, when understood, big data can be extremely useful, especially when paired with big analytics.
+When understood what those benefits are, and potential downfalls, big data can be extremely useful, especially when paired with big manufacturing analytics.

-Big data is applicable in every industry – healthcare, financial, retail, and what we’re most interested in, big data in manufacturing.
+Big data is applicable in every industry – healthcare, financial, retail, and beyond.
+What we’re most interested in at SensrTrx is big data in manufacturing.
 It’s the big picture of what is happening with data in that industry.

 When used correctly, big data can provide valuable insights.

 Wikipedia further explains big data as the “extremely large data sets that may be analyzed computationally to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”

 It should go without saying that, yes, big data is of great importance to manufacturers, but it’s possible to get lost in the sheer amount of data gathered.
 It brings about an interesting dilemma – too little data and you have no insight into your processes, but too much data and it becomes overly complex and overwhelming.
 Which begs the question, how do manufacturers create the delicate balance between the two and benefit from the use of big data?

 Note: Keep in mind, the goal for smart manufacturing is to integrate all software together.
 Many times, this goal falls short.
 Read about the broken promise of smart manufacturing.